morfat/xlpython/README.md

-# excel class requires xlrd package installed.so install xlrd first befor using this package

-This class is for processing excel files using python. it is simple and straight forward
+The Excel class requires xlrd package installed.so install xlrd first before using this package This class is for processing excel files using python. it is simple and straight forward
 #use it like this

-excel=Excel("/path/to/excelfile.xlsx",sheet_number)#sheet number is integer excel.process(start_row)#call the process method with row to start in the excel
+from xlpython.excel import Excel excel=Excel("/path/to/excelfile.xlsx",sheet_number)#sheet number is integer excel.process(start_row)#call the process method with row to start in the excel
 #the process method can be overridden as the example below:

     def process(self,start_row):